rtink-git/Alga.wwwcore/README.md

 builder.WebHost.ConfigureKestrel(serverOptions =>
 {
-    // Limit the maximum size of the request body to 32 KB.
+    // Limit the maximum size of the request body to 8 KB.
-    // Useful for static sites or APIs that only receive small payloads (like query parameters, not file uploads). serverOptions.Limits.MaxRequestBodySize = 32 * 1024; // 32 KB
+    // Useful for static sites or APIs that only receive small payloads (like query parameters, not file uploads). serverOptions.Limits.MaxRequestBodySize = 8 * 1024;

     // Limit the maximum size of the response buffer.
-    // Useful for controlling the memory usage and ensuring responses are not too large for quick delivery. serverOptions.Limits.MaxResponseBufferSize = 1024 * 1024 * 3; // 3 MB
+    // Useful for controlling the memory usage and ensuring responses are not too large for quick delivery. serverOptions.Limits.MaxResponseBufferSize = 256 * 1024; // 256 MB

     // Reduce the TCP keep-alive timeout.
     // This limits how long idle connections stay open, freeing up resources.